RadicallyOpen/RadicallyOpen/professionals.markdown

 ---

 ### Training Pathways

-There are 2 training pathways in RO-DBT and 4 levels of proficiency: Certificates of Attendance will be given to everyone who completes a training module, and attendees also have the opportunity of Certification.
-Certification requires the submission of homework assignments demonstrating an understanding of the material taught.
-Therapist can only progress to proficiency levels 3 and 4 if they have achieved Certification at levels 1 and 2.
+We offer 2 training pathways in RO-DBT, leading to four levels of proficiency: a series of week-long fast-track workshops, and a modular programme of 1-day workshops.

+Certificates of attendance are issued for all training modules.
+In addition, by submitting homework assignments to demonstrate their understanding of the material taught, fast-track attendees have the opportunity of to register for certification as an RO-DBT practioner.

-#### Fast track {#fast}
+#### Fast-track {#fast}

-Our fast track training is an intensive course, comprisong 3 x 5-day workshops (Parts I, II and III).
-These are sequential, must be taken in order.
-Practitioners will be able to progress to advanced level training if they have attained certification in all 3 workshops.
+Our fast-track training is an intensive programme of 3 x 5-day workshops.
+The workshops are sequential, and must be taken in order.
+After completing the fast-track training, practitioners may choose to progress to advanced level training and supervision.

 #### Modular {#modular}